If you’re a proud owner of a Keurig coffee maker, you know just how convenient and reliable these machines can be.

 Here’s a step-by-step guide on how to replace or remove the charcoal water filter of your Keurig machine.

-- To activate your new charcoal filter soak it in a bowl of fresh water for 5-10 minutes.
+• Start by activating the new charcoal filter by soaking it in a bowl of fresh water for 5-10 minutes.

-- Empty the water reservoir completely and locate the filter holder, usually positioned at the base of the water reservoir.
+• Meanwhile, empty the water reservoir and locate the filter holder, usually positioned at the base of the water reservoir.
 Gently lift the filter holder out of its position.

 It’s very important to change water filters very regularly especially if you use tap water for brewing coffee in your Keurig.